nphumbert/nphumbert.github.io/source/_posts/2015-12-05-the-invoice-manager-nano-is-released.markdown

 ## Conclusion

 Nano aims to ensure a secured management of your invoices in terms of legislation and allows you to do so in a simple way.
+You can watch a demo of Nano [here](https://www.youtube.com/watch?v=6_XCBTwu7tE).

 By subscribing to [Nano](https://nano.litesln.com), you can benefit from a one month trial period.